karysfontana/assignment7/README.md

 to see this one is by looking at object 1.
 It's slightly darker.
 That is the checkerboard texture.
 So while mipmapping works, the textures themself are off.

+- Precision Error in KDTree Traversal for hits.
+When P and Q are close to the split plane, there is an issue with checking the triangles.
+It seems as though the triangle indices for the left and right are not actually in lists, however, manual assignment does not seem to fix this.
+This is causing the ray to not hit all the internal nodes.

 **Citations**
 White.ppm - I opened MSPaint and just downloaded the png then converted to ppm.
 Checkerboard.ppm - I took it from the example LightsAndTextures from class.